 Quiz Only Knowledge Check Only Combination Required Components eLearning Content Table of Contents Test Node eLearning Toolbar Proxy eLearning Toolbar Skin HTML5 Target eLearning Content Table of Contents eLearning Toolbar Proxy eLearning Toolbar Skin HTML5 Target eLearning Content Table of Contents Test Node eLearning Toolbar Proxy eLearning Toolbar Skin HTML5 Target TOC Test Node Enabling a test node in a TOC is unique to courses that include a quiz (i.e., content to be graded).
-All topics with questions intended for the quiz should be placed within the test node is linked to a topic that includes a question, then it is included in the grading.
+All topics with questions intended for the quiz should be placed within the test node.
+If the test node is linked to a topic that includes a question, then it is included in the grading.
 See "Creating a Test" on page 49.
 You must place all your knowledge check topics into the TOC.
 Since a knowledge check course on its own is not graded, a test node is not required.
 The TOC should consist of the knowledge check topics, and a test node (holding gradable question topics).
 The knowledge check portion of the course is not graded.
 The test node signifies the gradable portion of the course.

-Quiz Only Knowledge Check Only Combination Navigation Navigation of a course is based on HTML5 output with skins, or skinless output.
-All test types use the eLearning Toolbar proxy to include course navigation buttons.
-A course with skins might also include a navigation pane, but this can be hidden by setting its menu to "None."
+Quiz Only Knowledge Check Only Combination Navigation output.
+All test types unavigation buttons.
+A use the eLearning Tool utput with skins, or skinless par proxy to include course at also include a navigation enu to "None."
 Feedback You can add customized feedback to questions.
 For a quiz, delay the feedback until the learner finishes the test.
 To do this, use the "end-of-test" feedback, where no "submit" button is included in the question sections.
 If you add a "submit" button in the question sections, then "instant" feedback would be used.
 The learner could change a wrong answer based on that immediate feedback before proceeding to the next question.
 You can add customized feedback to a question.
 For a knowledge check, provide immediate feedback as each question is answered to give learners a better understanding along the way.
 To do this, use the "instant" feedback, where you add a "submit" button in the question sections.
 The "end-of-test" feedback type will not work for a knowledge check course because it does not include a test results page.
 You can add customized feedback to a question.
 Since a combination includes both a knowledge check and a quiz, you can use both types of feedback (i.e., "end-of-test" and "instant").
 When creating a question in the knowledge check portion of the course, use the "instant" feedback, where you add a "submit" button in the question sections.
-Use the "end-of-test" feedback, with no "submit" button, for the quiz portion of the course.
+Use the "end-of- test" feedback, with no "submit" button, for the quiz portion of the course.

 Quiz Only Knowledge Check Only Combination Course End The enabled test node in the TOC generates results at the end of the quiz.
 The navigation toolbar button for the last topic is disabled in the HTML5 output.
 This signifies the end of the course.
 The enabled test node in the TOC generates and displays results to signify the end of the course.
-Tracking Completion" for the eL earning tracking.
-If you ult" for a test only and o Test Result" or "Use Course u are not sure which option to combination, and "Use Course
+Tracking When editing the HTML5 target, select "Use Test Result" or "Use Course Completion" for the eLearning tracking.
+If you are not sure which option to use, try "Use Test Result" for a test only and combination, and "Use Course Completion" for a knowledge check only.